verge-io/docs/docs/public/glossary.md

   <summary>Auth Source</summary>

-  An auth source defines a user management authority (GitLab, Google, OpenID) for a VergeIO environment.
-This allows a single sign-on experience for users as credentials from the defined auth source can be appointed for users to login to a VergeIO envrironment.
+  An auth source defines a user management authority (GitLab, Google, OpenID) for a VeregOS environment.
+This allows a single sign-on experience for users as credentials from the defined auth source can be appointed for users to login to a VeregOS envrironment.

   </details>
   <details>